iakoug/iakoug.github.io/content/pages/contact.md

 Hi, I'm christian, a front-end engineer based out of ShangHai.
 I build open-source projects and write about modern JavaScript, Node.js, design and web development.

+### Message board
+If you want to leave a comment on this web site, &nbsp;[TAP HERE](/message), it will be displayed in the comments section at the bottom of the home page.

-If you have any comments, ideas, critiques, or you just want to say hi, don't hesitate to send me an email at [rollawaypoint@gmail.com](mailto:srollawaypoint@gmail.com)!
+If you have more about ideas, critiques, or you just want to say hi, don't hesitate to send me an email at [rollawaypoint@gmail.com](mailto:srollawaypoint@gmail.com)!

 ### Around the web